FlavScents AInsights Entry for 1-octen-3-ol (CAS: 3391-86-4)

 6. Regulatory Status (Regional Overview)

-In the United States, 1-octen-3-ol is recognized as GRAS (Generally Recognized As Safe) by FEMA for flavor use.
-In the European Union, it is approved under Regulation (EC) No 1334/2008 and assigned an FL number.
+In the United States, 1-octen-3-ol is recognized as GRAS by FEMA for flavor use.
+In the European Union, it is approved under Regulation (EC) No 1334/2008 and assigned the FL number 02.015.
 The United Kingdom follows similar regulations post-Brexit.
-In Asia, including Japan and China, 1-octen-3-ol is generally accepted for use in flavors, though specific regulations may vary.
-In Latin America, countries like Brazil and those in MERCOSUR also permit its use, aligning with international standards.
+In Asia, including Japan and China, it is generally accepted for use in flavors, though specific regulations may vary.
+In Latin America, countries like Brazil and those in MERCOSUR typically align with international standards, but local regulations should be verified.

 Citation hooks: FEMA; EFSA; national authority publications